jonromero/jonio_website/content/trading/taxes.md

-Title: Why the IRS loves Forex
+Title: Forex and Taxes for new traders
 Tags: algotrading
 Date: 2016-04-01 22:30